1. Home

 National CLAS Standards

-The National CLAS Standards are intended to improve quality, and help eliminate health care disparities by establishing a blueprint for health and health care organizations to:
+The National CLAS Standards are intended to promote health, improve quality and help eliminate health care disparities by establishing a blueprint for health and health care organizations to:

 Principal Standard

-1. Provide effective, understandable, and respectful quality care and services that are responsive to cultural health beliefs and practices, languages, health literacy, and other communication needs.
+1. Provide effective, understandable, and respectful quality care and services that respond to cultural health beliefs and practices, languages, health literacy, and other communication needs.

 Governance, Leadership and Workforce